readmeio/metrics-sdks/docs/aws-webhook.md

 >
 > If you've chosen to provision keys for new users, the code sample will include a second constant, `DEFAULT_USAGE_PLAN_ID`.
 This usage plan will be attached to all new API tokens created by this webhook.
 You'll need to replace this with a valid usage plan ID in your API Gateway configuration, which you can find from the [API Gateway console](https://console.aws.amazon.com/apigateway/home#/usage-plans).
 If you want to change this behavior, you'll need to customize the code in the webhook.
 This ID does not need to be secret, so it's safe to leave in the source code file.

-### Configuring an API Gateway endpoint for the webhook
+### Configure an API Gateway endpoint for the webhook

 The exact steps to configure this Lambda function depend on the framework you're using to manage your API Gateway service: